felipealfonsog/felipealfonsog/README.md

 -->
 Here are some ideas to get you started:

-- 💬 Ask me about ...
-Unix/Linux flavours-like systms!
-I love Linux/Unix-based systems 🐧 and Mac(UNIX/BSD-based - yes!) ! ... science and technology, almost anything in general... no doubt about also: entrepreneurship, managment, teaching, papers & research, as well as computer science engineering as a whole.
+- 💬 Feel free to ask me about Unix/Linux flavors, as I have a deep passion for Linux/Unix-based systems like the adorable penguin mascot 🐧 and Mac, which is UNIX/BSD-based and deserves a special mention with the  symbol!
+I'm also knowledgeable about various topics in science and technology.
+From general inquiries to specific subjects, I'm here to help.
+Additionally, I can provide insights into entrepreneurship, management, teaching, writing papers and conducting research.
+And, of course, I'm well-versed in computer science engineering as a whole.
+So, go ahead and ask me anything you'd like!.
 - 📫 How to reach me: ... <a href="https://twitter.com/felipealfonsog" target="_blank">@felipealfonsog</a> on Twitter.
 - ⚡ Fun fact, is that actually I believe that in science and technology, and almost anything we would want to master or achieve...
 This phrase it's true!
 And check it out who said it! 😄: ...
 'Sucking at something is the first step to becoming sorta good at something' - Jake the dog.
 - 💼 Always sharing updates on <a href="https://linkedin.com/in/felipealfonsog" target="_blank">Linkedin</a> and check out my project <a href="https://github.com/NymexData" target="_blank">Nymex</a>, Data Research on Github too ⚡ !